NetanelBCN/Poor_Tooth/README.md

 - **Heart Lives System**:
   - *Life Mechanism*: Lose a heart life each time your tooth collides with a candy, intensifying the stakes and encouraging strategic gameplay.
+  - *Score Mechanism*: Gain 5 points each time  your tooth collides with an apple.

+- **Score & Location System**:
+  - *Score System*: See your best 10 score.
+  - *Score Mechanism*: Tap on your score to see what was your location at that time.

 - **Engaging User Experience**:
   - *Responsive Design*: Enjoy seamless gameplay on a variety of Android devices with a responsive and adaptable design.